Timelapse

 2 4 4 6 1 6 7

 But be careful!
 One wrong move and you'll have the restart the puzzle from the beginning.
-Move R F2 - if the rattlesnake puzzle has been solved, the peacepipe will be smoking and you can click on it five times for Anasazi storyteller sequences.
-Move B R for an alternate map of the Anasazi world.
+Move R F2.
+If the rattlesnake puzzle has been solved, the peace pipe will be smoking and you can click on it five times for Anasazi storyteller sequences.
+Move B R for a map of the Anasazi world that looks to be the basis of the one in the Professor's journal.
+Move R F L F20 L F2 R back to the crossroads.

 Gene Pod

-Using the Anasazi map, return to the calendar control lever and set it back to vertical.
-From your position facing the calendar lever, move B R F9 R F R F4 R F4 R F4 R to the four tablets identified with the cardinal directions.
+Move F L F10 to the calendar control lever and set it back to vertical.
+Move B R F9 R F R F4 R F4 R F4 R to a row of four tablets identified with the cardinal directions.
 On each tablet, select the animal sound associated with that direction, and one natural sound experienced during the solution of each puzzle:

-Then press the spiral symbol above the tablets to open a passageway.
+Press the spiral symbol above the tablets to open a passageway.
 If you've correctly selected the eight tablet symbols and the passageway does not appear, revisit the caves at the four compass points to make sure you've actually heard the natural sound associated with each one.
 From your position at the tablets, move F5, pick up the Anasazi gene pod and watch the movie.
 After it completes, note the leaf outline exposed under the pod.
-Exit the purple cave and use the Anasazi map to return to the crossroads.
+Move B R2 F4 L F4 L F4 L F4 R F10 to a cluster of cacti.

 Cliff City

 Move F3 R and pick up the blue-handled rattle inside the basket.
-Move R2 and click on the rattlesnake to hear its rattle.
-Emulate the sound with the rattle you're carrying by sweeping it down, up, down, down.
+Move R2 and click the hand cursor on the rattlesnake to hear its rattle.
+Emulate the sound with the rattle you're carrying by quickly sweeping it down, up, down, down.
 The snake then morphs into a ladder; move F6 R into the loom room.

 Drag the large medium-red yarnball from the bowl to the empty white basket at right.
-Drag the shuttle in your inventory at lower right to the white basket.
+Drag the vertical wooden shuttle at the lower right of the scene to the white basket.
 Click on the yarnball to unroll some yarn.
-Click on the shuttle to thread it with the yarn.
-With your mouse cursor, click on the white-threads area of the loom.
-Click on the sliding horizontal bar to complete a portion of the blanket.
+Click on the shuttle to thread it with the yarn, then click on the white-threads area of the loom.
+Click on the sliding horizontal bar of the loom to complete a portion of the blanket.

-Repeat the above procedure using the small dark-red yarnball and the red-and-yellow striped yarnball.
-The blanket will then be complete and you'll see a glowing representation of a corn plant, an important Anasazi symbol.
+Repeat the above procedure using the small dark-red yarnball and then the red-and-yellow striped yarnball.
+The blanket will then be complete and you'll see a glowing representation of a corn plant, another Anasazi symbol.

 Move L B6 R F2 R F4 L into the music room.
 Pick up the drumstick and move R2 to the wind chime.
 Click on the wind chime with your mouse cursor and listen carefully - you'll need to emulate the sound on the drums.
-Turn left to the drums and strike them with the drumstick in this order:
+Turn left to the drums and strike them in the following order with the drumstick above the drum:

 1 5